gvwilson/thirdbit/src/fiction/iffy/index.md

 the Federated Republics of Brazil in the investigation.
 "I wish I knew,"
-Benício said when Iffy asked if he thought Aunt Naggie was aright.
+Ignacio said when Iffy asked if he thought Aunt Naggie was aright.

 The news from beyond the sea was even harder to decipher.
 *Something* was happening,